 The sauce is the key

-There is ketchup, mustard and mayonnaise - but only sophisticated sauces mady by Kikkoman really add a fine savory taste and make burgers just perfectly juicy and spicy.
+There is ketchup, mustard and mayonnaise – but only sophisticated sauces made by Kikkoman really add a fine savoury taste and make burgers just perfectly juicy and spicy.
 The Kikkoman range includes all kinds of sauces that are awesome for burgers.
 Kikkoman Teriyaki BBQ Sauce with Honey adds a delicious sweet flavour.
 Or if you prefer a bit more zing, try Kikkoman Teriyaki Sauce with Roasted Garlic.
 You can use them both in the preparation process, either splash the sauce into the pan when you fry the burger or marinate the burger in it before you cook it on the barbecue.
 This ensures that all the flavour is absorbed and you get a juicy result.
-You can also season your burger with the Kikkoman classic, the Naturally Brewed Soy Sauce, or with the Teriyaki Marinade & Sauce.